 Time: 1:00-2:30 pm

 Pre-registration is required.
 Please register at registration@HinsdaleHistory.org by Nov.
 9, 2016

 Oh, You Beautiful Dolls: Dolls from the Society's Collection

 Come visit the Hinsdale History Museum and check out our newest exhibit showcasing our collection of antique dolls.

-The Hinsdale History Museum is open Fridays and Saturdays from 12:00 to 4:00 pm and is located at 15 South Clay Street in Hinsdale, Illinois.
+The Hinsdale History Museum is open Saturdays from 2:00 to 4:00 pm and is located at 15 South Clay Street in Hinsdale, Illinois.

 Remembering Oak Street Bridge

 Check out our online memorial to Hinsdale's Oak Street Bridge and consider sharing your memories today.